 Concentrated Solar Power

 Indirectly converting solar radiation into electricity is done through the use of concentrated solar power systems which use mirrors or lenses.
 A large area of sunlight from the lenses or mirrors is focused into a small beam, resulting in the production of heat which is used to drive a generator of electrical power.
-One form of concentrating solar power uses fields of moveable reflectors which are arranged to pull the largest possible amount of sunlight, sending the beams onto a solar power tower which is arranged in a focal line.
+One form of concentrating solar power uses fields of moveable reflectors which are arranged to pull the largest possible amount of sunlight, sending the beams onto a solar energy tower which is arranged in a focal line.
 The heat is sent into a working fluid (sea water) located in the tower which is heated and used as an energy source.

-This type of solar power capture may also be arranged in the form of a dish that looks similar to a satellite dish, functioning in a comparable manner.
+This type of solar energy capture may also be arranged in the form of a dish that looks similar to a satellite dish, functioning in a comparable manner.
 Other less popular options are also sometimes installed.
 Practical uses of concentrated solar power include heating and/or cooling for industrial purposes, or to create an actual power plant.

 Current Use of Solar Power

 Using the renewable energy of the sun allows for a sustainable resource of power for years to come.
-Whether through large solar power energy plants or the use of small units which provide solar power to individual “green” homes, harnessing the power of the sun is becoming more of a necessity in order to plan for the future of our planet.
+Whether through large solar energy plants or the use of small units which provide solar power to individual “green” homes, harnessing the power of the sun is becoming more of a necessity in order to plan for the future of our planet.